alenfrey/uzh-network-science-project/project_report.md

 **Write more about the paper here - should be easily possible to get around pages from just summarizing the paper methods and results related to social networks that are important for our project.**

+* Describe the similarity and complementarity measures
+* Describe the motifs

 ## Social Network Analysis

 Social network analysis is the study of social networks, which are networks of individuals or organizations that are connected by social relationships.
 There are many different measures that are commonly used in social network analysis to quantify and analyze the structure and properties of social networks.
 Some examples of these measures include: